microsoft/pxt/docs/writing-docs/tutorials.md

 ## How tutorials work

-Tutorials is a sequence of steps that the user follows in a limited environment.
-The experience is designed to reduce the complexity of the full editor and guide the user through a precise sequence of actions.
-They are used as ramp up tools to learn both how the editor works and how the basic block work.
-An editor can have as many tutorial as needed.
+A tutorial is a sequence of steps that the user follows in a limited environment.
+The experience is designed to reduce the complexity of using the full editor to simply guiding the user through a precise sequence of limited interactions.
+Tutorials are used as "ramp up" tools to teach both how the editor works and how the basics of blocks work.
+An editor can have as many tutorials as needed.

 Each step of the tutorial has a short description, or explanation, of the activity for the step and possibly a block example.
 If the step includes a block example, the editor will restrict the selection of blocks from the toolbox to only those used in the example.

 ## Tutorial documents

-Tutorials are simply markdown documents where each heading 2 (``##``) is a new step.
+Tutorials are simply markdown documents where each level 2 heading (``##``) is a new step.
 The tutorials can be located anywhere under the ``/docs`` folder although they usually are in the ``/docs/projects`` folder.

 A tutorial with the title '**Light blaster**' would have a path like this: _/docs/projects/light-blaster.md_.